oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/transaction/sign-verify.md

 console.log(isValid)
 ```

-Overall, these functions provide a convenient way to sign and verify transaction signatures in the Alephium project.
+Overall, these functions provide a convenient way to sign and verify transaction signatures in the Oxygenium project.
 They can be used by other modules to handle transaction signing and verification without having to implement the logic themselves.
 ## Questions:
  1. What is the purpose of this file in the oxygenium-web3 project?
 - This file contains functions for signing and verifying transaction signatures using the oxygenium project's library.